 - If your application status is incomplete, use the checklist to determine what materials are missing from your application

-Deferrals can only be granted for specific reasons.
+Deferral requests are considered on a case-by-case basis and are only granted for specific reasons.
 If you are considering your options after being accepted to the program, you should contact our office.